KoalasinTraffic/KoalasinTraffic.github.io/spd/_tower/basic.md

 * No status effects.

-At level 8, the main arrow grows over time and deal more damage the further away the target is (up to x2 damage).
-Additionally, the range of the basic tower is increased by 80%.
+At level 100, the main arrow grows over time and deal more damage the further away the target is (up to x2 damage).
+Additionally, the range is increased by 80%.

+At level 601, the basic tower will become invulnerable and fan 51 arrows.

 # Base Stats Before Power Up